 HSU operates the Telonicher Marine Laboratory, a teaching and research facility equipped with aquaria, water tables, and running seawater, in addition to teaching laboratories and lecture facilities.
 The laboratory is located on a bluff above the ocean beach in the village of Trinidad, 14 miles north of the main campus.
 It is used by students and faculty in Biological Sciences as well as other departments with interest in marine science, such as Oceanography, Fisheries, and Geology.
 Zoology 314, Invertebrate Zoology, and Biology 430, Intertidal Ecology, are taught at the Marine Laboratory.

-Please contact Susan Wright, the interim stockroom manager for your lab supplies, located in Science B 230 (back door).
+Please contact Susan Wright, the Biology Stockroom Manager for your lab supplies, located in Science B 230-2 (back hallway door).
 The phone number is 707-826-3232.
 If the stockroom doesn't have it, you probably don't need it!

-CNRS Core Research Facility Please contact Dr. David Baston in the CNRS Core Research Facility, located in Science B 230 (front door) by way of the email link or call: 707-826-3272.
+CNRS Core Research Facility Please contact Dr. David Baston in the CNRS Core Research Facility, located in Science B 230 by way of the email link or call: 707-826-3272.